-As recovery progresses following brain injury, it is likely the individual will see a change in their level of care and in their treatment setting.
+As recovery progresses following brain injury, it is likely the individual will see a change in the level of care and in the treatment setting.

 Since individuals do not always progress in a linear fashion, they will not always advance through the continuum of care in strict order.